faltiska/Matcha-TTS-24k/README.md

 - I have switched to an AdamW optimizer
 - I have added Vocos using a model trained on 24KHz audio
 - I have increased the TextEncoder model size
-- I have added an F0 (pitch) extractor
-- I have implemented a corpus mel and pitch precomputation script
+- I have implemented a corpus mel precomputation script
 - I have included a matmul precision auto-config
 - I have added 2 more ODE solvers
 - I have implemented a GPU version of the maximum_path method used in the monotonic_align module